chenxiaohui/sublime-config/Gist/README.md

 Here's a command you can run from your terminal to generate a token via curl:

-    curl -v -u USERNAME -X POST https://api.github.com/authorizations --data "{\"scopes\":[\"gist\"]}"
+    curl -v -u USERNAME -X POST https://api.github.com/authorizations --data "{\"scopes\":[\"gist\"], \"note\": \"SublimeText 2/3 Gist plugin\"}"

 Where USERNAME is your Github username.
 Save the token generated and paste it in the settings section under the token option.

 # Options

-Edit the settings file (it should open automatically the first time you use a Gist command) to specifiy either token.
+Edit the settings file (it should open automatically the first time you use a Gist command) to specify either token.

 *   `"token": ""`